opensearch-project/documentation-website/_dashboards/index.md

 ---
 layout: default
-title: Getting Started with OpenSearch Dashboards
+title: Getting started with OpenSearch Dashboards
-nav_order: 1
+nav_order: 0
 has_children: false
 has_toc: false
 redirect_from: